kahenya-anita/kahenya-anita/README.md

 - 🌱 I’m currently learning React and Cloud computing

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to DJANGO REST stack and related technologies

-- ⚡ Fun fact: I use tabs over spaces and smiling is my weakness
+- ⚡ Fun fact: I use spaces over tabs and smiling is my weakness

 <br/>